 We offer two distinct programs of study.
 Please click on the appropriate link for the details about the program of your choice.
 Information about advising, internships, career planning, and scholarships is available in the Resources section.

-The Department of French and Italian Studies offers two distinct programs at the graduate level:
+The Department of French and Italian Studies offers French at the graduate level:

 Current and prospective graduate students may also be interested in the following information:

-We offer many courses over the summer, including intensive language courses.
+We offer language courses over the summer, where students can complete a 5 credit language course in one summer term (approximately 4 weeks).
 Summer quarter is a great time for students from other universities, local high school students, graduate students, and the general public to gain access to often high-demand courses.
 Non-UW students can visit the UW Summer Quarter web page to learn more about how to enroll.

 We offer a vibrant study abroad program with several destinations.
 Please visit the Study Abroad section to learn about these programs.